TERMS & CONDITIONS

 (g) comply with all applicable laws, including health and safety laws;

-(h) keep all materials, equipment, documents and other property of the Supplier (Supplier Materials) at the Customer’s premises in safe custody at its own risk, maintain the Supplier Materials in good condition until returned to the Supplier, and not dispose of or use the Supplier Materials other than in accordance with the Supplier’s written instructions or authorisation;
+(h) keep all materials, equipment, documents and other property of the Supplier (Supplier Materials) at the Customer’s premises in safe custody at its own risk, maintain the Supplier Materials in good condition until returned to the Supplier, and not dispose of or use the Supplier Materials other than under the Supplier’s written instructions or authorisation;

 (i) comply with any additional obligations as set out in the Specification; and

-(j) ensure that it brings the course rules set out in the Specification to the attention of the Participants.
+(j) ensure that it brings the course rules set out in the Specification to the participants’ attention.

 4.2 If the Supplier’s performance of any of its obligations under the Contract is prevented or delayed by any act or omission by the Customer or failure by the Customer to perform any relevant obligation (Customer Default):